Drassil/git-wiki/wiki/main_page.md

 ### Remote theme method

-Fork, Clone [the skeleton repository](https://github.com/Drassil/git-wiki-skeleton) or click on "Use this template" button to create your copy.
+1. Fork, Clone [the skeleton repository](https://github.com/Drassil/git-wiki-skeleton) or click on "Use this template" button to create your copy.

-Edit _config.yml and other pages as you need and then deploy it on github pages.
+2. Edit _config.yml and other pages as you need and then deploy it on github pages.

+**Description**: This method will allow you to create a wiki based on our skeleton repository and that extends git-wiki-theme.

+**Direct installation comparison**:
+**pros**: This will allow you to avoid upgrading process pulling files from git-wiki-theme and eventually merge them.
+**cons**: To edit/fix git-wiki-theme core files you need to configure a second repository forked by git-wiki-theme repo.
+However, [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it)

 ### Direct installation method

 1. Fork, Clone [this repository](https://github.com/drassil/git-wiki-theme) or click on "Use this template"

-3. Edit _config.yml and push your changes in your repository, then configure the github pages in your repository settings
+2. Edit _config.yml and push your changes in your repository, then configure the github pages in your repository settings

-4. Your wiki is ready!
+**Description**: This method will allow you to create a wiki using git-wiki-theme directly.
+You can create your theme from scratch.
+It's for advanced users and people who want directly collaborate to git-wiki-theme project.

+**Remote installation comparison**:
+**pros**: You can build your wiki and collaborate with git-wiki-theme project by PR at the same time.
+**cons**: Upgrading your wiki to the latest version need a merge with git-wiki-theme repo.

+### Notes:
+In both cases please is preferred to use **Fork** instead of **Template** and **Template** instead of **Clone** (Fork > Template > Clone).
+Fork will allow you to make pull request to/from original repository to keep your files updated (for skeleton too).
+Please, keep everything open and collaborative!

 ### Local development